RM-R1-UIUC/RM-R1/README.md

 **RM‑R1** reframes reward modeling as a *reasoning* problem.
 Instead of emitting an opaque scalar, a Reasoning Reward Model (ReasRM) first *thinks out loud*—generating a structured rubric or solution—and then predicts the preference between two responses.
 This simple shift boosts both *interpretability* **and** *performance*: RM‑R1 beats prior open‑source reward models (e.g. GPT-4o, Llama3.1-405B) on multiple public benchmarks, while letting you read *why* the model prefers one answer over the other.

+This repository provides all materials necessary to reproduce and extend RM-R1:

+- End-to-end scripts and configs for training (Distillation + RL),
+- a unified evaluation harness for public benchmarks, and
+- ready-to-run examples for deployment and inference.

+All experiments are fully documented so that results can be audited or adapted to new domains with minimal changes.

+**<span style="color:#d45500;">⚡ This repository is continuously updated—star it to follow new releases!</span>**

 ---

 ## 📑 Table of Contents